The best food for feeding bees in the winter is, of course, the one they make for themselves: their own honey.

 There are many possible reasons that could cause a colony’s stores to be insufficient to support them through the colder months.
 For instance, the number of bees in the colony at the peak of nectar flow may have been low.
-This could be caused by issues such as a weak queen, swarming, or getting a late start on laying eggs due to colder-than-normal spring temperatures.
+A weak queen, swarming, or getting a late start on laying eggs due to colder-than-normal spring temperatures could be the cause.

 Other factors that can cause a low number of workers include loss of adults to disease or infestation by parasites such as Varroa mites.
 No matter what the cause, too few bees in a hive means there are not enough workers gathering and storing nectar and pollen.